Orababa/Orababa/README.md

 - 👋 Hi, I’m @Orababa
-- 👀 I’m interested in R programming for life sciences
+- 👀 I’m interested in R programming and Bash commandline for life sciences
-- 🌱 I’m currently learning R and Python
+- 🌱 I currently use R and Bash commandline to assess gene expression in response to antimicrobials
+- 🌱 I also have experience in using these tools to assess antimicrobial resistance
 - 💞️ I’m looking to collaborate on bioscience projects
 - 📫 How to reach me Oluwatosinorababa@gmail.com